adm-bjmn/task_manager/README.md

 # task_manager
 ## Basic task manager program designed in python using CSV files as databases.

+### Credentials for demo use:
+username: admin
+password: adm1n

 To run this file in Docker play ground open an instance and type: docker run -i admbjmn/task_manager
  The files is easier to interpret in VS code and will provide you with more functionality - ie: viewing generated files.